FAIRmat-NFDI/nexus_definitions/docs/tutorial/nexus-primer.md

-# A primer on nexus
+# A primer on NeXus